mautrix/docs/bridges/general/troubleshooting.md

 you can enable `private_chat_portal_meta` in the bridge config to tell it to explicitly set the room name and avatar.

-## Why do I see the bridge as an unverified session in my device list?
-When using old methods for double puppeting, the bridge will have an access token for your account, and therefore show up as a session.
-However, double puppeting sessions never have encryption keys, which means they can't be verified.
-Some buggy clients (such as Element) will display non-e2ee-capable devices as "unverified", even though in reality there's nothing to verify.

-The new appservice method for double puppeting does not create devices, and will therefore not cause false positives even in buggy clients.

 ## Why are messages showing up as "Encrypted by a deleted session"
 Also: